bytepark/php-phar-qatools/README.md

 Holds different php qa tools as phar file

 The script generate_symlinks.sh should be run via sudo.
-It creates symlinks to all tools into /usr/local/bin.
+It creates symlinks to all tools in /usr/local/bin.

 Included tools: